BarbourLab/lussac/docs/source/modules.rst

 Here, we describe each of Lussac modules, what they do, how they do it, and what parameters are available.

+TODO: mini section to explain :code:`wvf_extraction`.

 The :code:`units_categorization` module
 ---------------------------------------

-This category will label units as belonging to a certain category if they meet some criteria.
+This module will label units as belonging to a certain category if they meet some criteria.
 If a unit already belongs to a category, it will not be re-categorized.
-So the order matters! tion
+So the order matters!

 This module takes as a key the name of the category, and as a value a dictionary containing the criteria.
 Each criterion return a value for each unit, and a minimum and/or maximum can be set.

+TODO: Explain filter.

 - :code:`firing_rate`: returns the mean firing rate of the unit (in Hz).
 - :code:`contamination`: returns the estimated contamination of the unit (between 0 and 1; 0 being pure).
 The :code:`refractory_period = [censored_period, refractory_period]` has to be set (in ms).